WESTERN GOVERNORS UNIVERSITY

 WGU measures progress through “competency units” rather than traditional “credit hours.”
 Competency units correlate to course outcomes without regard for the time it takes a student to achieve mastery.
 Appropriately designed and psychometrically-sound student assessments like performance tasks, objective exams, live observations, and simulations are direct indicators of knowledge and skill acquired.
 Students receive credit by passing all assessments to demonstrate competency.
 Students are either considered competent or not for each assessment; there are neither subjective scales of traditional grades nor the capacity to “make up” for a low grade on one assessment by excelling at another.
 WGU’s high standard of mastery has been designed to equate to a 3.00 on a 4.00 GPA scale.
 All courses in WGU’s curricula have been designed to associate competency units with credit hours.
 For example, the learning outcomes and course objectives that would be appropriate for a traditional 3-credit course are included and assessed in a 3-competency-unit course at WGU.

-WGU established the School of Education (SoE) in 2022.
-The SOE comprises higher education and workforce learning programs, early college pathways, the College of General Education, and Teachers College.
-Educator preparation programs are housed in the Teachers College which has academic and operational authority over all licensure programs.
+WGU established the School of Education (WSE) in 2022.
+Educator preparation programs are housed in the School of Education which has academic and operational authority over all licensure programs.

-Assessment data included in this report reflect cumulative ratings, or all iterations of the assessments taken by all students during the designated data cycle.
+Assessment data included in this report reflect cumulative ratings of all iterations of the assessments taken by all students during the designated data cycle.

 Bachelor's Degrees with Licensure